mercadoni/instasnacks/README.md

     data provided could have inconsistencies, make sure to handle them.
  5. If you find blockers, keep moving and get them solved later, please write them down in a markdown file inside your repo.
- 6. Create a Pull Request, add 'davidcp90' as a reviewer, and send an email to david.camargo@mercadoni.com
+ 6. Create a Pull Request (in your own fork), add 'davidcp90' as a reviewer, and send an email to david.camargo@mercadoni.com
 ## Requirements
 Mercadoni wants to have a "landing page" for parents to buy snacks for their children.